aicenter/FUP/labs/lab01.md

 ```

 ## Exercises - Racket basics
 Start interaction in REPL.
 Racket uses prefix notation for all functions.
-Let students compute
+Try and compute a
 simple formulas, e.g.,  $2+3/5$.

 ### Exercise 1